John-Curcio/sports/README.md

     * **Each fighter profile has a unique `FighterID`.** There might be some duplicate IDs out there (are there really five different russian MMA fighters all named Magomed Magomedov?) but honestly it seems like this isn't a huge problem.
 * `scrape` contains python for scraping historical sportsbook odds and ESPN stuff
 * `intro EDA.ipynb` **is the first file you should open.** It's short and light on words.
+* `environment.yml` enumerates the packages you might need for this repository.
+They're pretty basic, but if you want to set up a conda environment for this, run `conda env create -f environment.yml` and then `conda activate sports`.

 Eventual goal is to get good picks for UFC and Bellator cards, and just mess around.
 Who would win, Khabib or Jon Jones in their respective primes?
 Who should I bet on tonight?